 Traveling full-time means I am homeless.
 No base, no address, no anchor.
 Nothing.
 Just the contents of my backpack.
 Oh boo, the sad story of a soul with no home.
 Just kidding.
 It's not sad.
 It's awesome.
 I have no bills.

 I've always been a rolling stone.
 Blame DRD4-7R.
 What?
 That's right, folks, wanderlust is genetic.
 I was lucky enough to have parents that loved traveling and took me everywhere throughout my childhood.
+I fell in love with the excitement of airports, hotels, exotic locations and new experiences.
 Then, for the 20+ years since, I've been bouncing around the world, like a pinball in an arcade game, rarely settling anywhere for longer than 6 months.
 I broke a lot of apartment leases and a lot of hearts.
 I changed cities, states, countries, jobs, homes, hair colors, you name it.
 Nothing sticks for too long.
 The curiosity and restlessness always spiral into my thoughts, until I have to experience something new.
 To learn, to change, to grow, to evolve, to live.

 This really hit home (pun intended) on a recent visit to the one city that I most identified with in the world.
 The one that I had spent the most time in.
 The one that, when asked where I'm from, I would confidently say it out loud, and mean it pretty hard.
 But alas, upon return to the mothership, I was met with a shocking absence of emotion.
 An empty void that was almost tangible.
 The city was familiar, but it was not home.
 Maybe it never was my home at all.
 I couldn't identify with the people, the climate that I thought I loved was uncomfortable, and I found it difficult to live in.
 I had romanticized the rose city through rose-colored glasses.
 I just didn't fit in.
 I never did.
 And I can't help but wonder, if we are constantly changing and evolving, do we ever even really have a home?